 EAC Certificates and Declarations

-On January 1, 2010 Russia, Belarus and Kazakhstan established a Customs Union (now evolved into Eurasian Economic Union — EAEU).
+On January 1, 2010 Russia, Belarus, and Kazakhstan established a Customs Union (now evolved into Eurasian Economic Union — EAEU).
 In 2014-2015 two more countries joined the Union: Armenia and Kyrgyzstan.
-At present time, the participating countries have common customs legislation and common certification system.
+At present time, the participating countries have common customs legislation and a common certification system.

 All products produced in the EAEU or being imported into the EAEU are obliged to be certified in accordance with EAEU Technical Regulations.